blocshop/Cordova-SQLitePlugin/README.md

 **NOTE:** The database file name should include the extension, if desired.

+## Opening a pre-populated database from the bundle on iOS and Android

+Include your pre-populated SQLite database file in the **www/db** directory of your Cordova project.
+For example, **www/db/movies.sqlite**

+Open the database as follows:

+`window.sqlitePlugin.importPrepopulatedDatabase({file: "movies.sqlite", "importIfExists": true});`

+The pre-populated database will be copied from the application bundle to the appropriate location in the file system on the device.
+If you want to always have a fresh copy of the database on every app launch, set the **importIfExists** option to **true**.
+Otherwise, if you only want to import the bundled, pre-populated database once, set the **importIfExists** option to **false**.

 ## Background processing

 The threading model depens on which version is used: